LYRM protein: Iron–sulfur cluster biogensis

-Oxidative phosphorylation complex assembly
+OXPHOS complex assembly

 The assembly of these complexes depends on a tightly regulated and coordinated process involving transcription and translation of both nuclear- and mitochondrial-encoded subunits, import and assembly of individual subunits, and maturation through the insertion of essential cofactors such as iron–sulfur clusters.
+OXPHOS complexes can further assemble into higher-order structures known as supercomplexes, whose formation and stability are influenced by interactions between acylated mtACP and LYRM proteins.

-NADH:ubiquinone oxidoreductase (Complex I)
+Complex I (NADH:ubiquinone oxidoreductase)

 Three LYRM proteins—LYRM3, LYRM6, and LYRM2—are known to be associated with Complex I. The first complex of the respiratory chain couples NADH oxidation and ubiquinone reduction to proton pumping across the inner mitochondrial membrane and constitutes the largest single contributor to the proton motive force driving ATP synthesis.
 Under certain conditions, the reaction can reverse, resulting in the reduction of NAD^{+}.

 LYRM3 is an integral accessory subunit of Complex I, positioned in the distal proton-translocating module P_{D} of the membrane arm.
-It forms a stable heterodimer with the neighboring subunit SDAP1, an isoform of the mitochondrial ACP encoded by the gene NDUFAB1.
-This interaction, mediated by LYR domain of LYRM3, plays a crucial role in the function and assembly of Complex I.
+It forms a stable heterodimer with the neighboring mtACP, contributing to the stability and assembly of Complex I.

-LYRM6 is also an integral accessory subunit of Complex I. It binds near the critical interface between the matrix arm (Q module) and the membrane arm (P module) of Complex I, forming a heterodimer with mitochondrial ACP.
+LYRM6 is also an integral accessory subunit of Complex I. It binds near the critical interface between the matrix arm (Q module) and the membrane arm (P module) of Complex I, forming a heterodimer with mtACP.
 Two adjacent loops of LYRM6 interact directly with central subunits of Complex I, helping stabilize this interface.
 In particular, LYRM6 plays a key role in stabilizing the TMH1-2 loop of subunit ND3, a structural element essential for the proton pumping mechanism.

 LYRM2 is located in mitochondria, directly interacts with Complex I and increases its activity.